In this lesson you will learn some of the most basic questions to start a conversation. You will learn the following:

 2. Ki kote ti chen an soti?

-Where is the little dog come from?
+Where is the little dog from?

 3. Ki kote Geralda soti?